trajber/handy/README.md

-Handy -
+Handy
 ==========================================

-Handy is a fast and simple HTTP multiplex for Golang.
-It implements a request router that matches incoming requests against a pre-registered Handlers.
+Handy is a fast and simple HTTP multiplexer for Golang.
+It implements a request router that matches incoming requests against pre-registered Handlers.
 These Handlers has methods for each HTTP verb.
 Registered paths can also have variables.